Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Discovery.md

 | `<numNRange/>` | Numeric | tag <\(\=\) min OR tag >\(\=\) max | Searches for numerical values tags with values outside of a specified range of values.
 The endpoints can be included or excluded in the range (and therefore correspondingly excluded or included in the search). |
 [Search operators]

-The following example shows how a search for specific devices within a specific geographic area can be found.
+The following example shows how a search for specific devices within a specific geographic area can be performed.
 More precisely, it searches for a certain kind of PLC produced by a certain manufacturer, but only versions 1.0 <= v < 2.0 and with serial numbers beginning with 9873.
 The PLCs must also lie within latitude 33 ad 34 degrees south and between longitude 70 and 72 west.